tapassahoo/ENT-simulations-for-linear-rotors/README.md

-# List of simulations performed for the estimation of Renyi entropy
+# List of simulations has been performed for the estimation of Renyi entropy of many linear rotors systems

 List of simulations by using Path Integral Ground State Monte Carlo for the estimation of Renyi entropy for N number of rotors placed in a linear chain.
-The inteeraction potential is modelled by dipole - dipole interactions.
+The interaction potential is modelled by dipole - dipole interactions.
 The following parameters has been used for all simulations -
  ```
 Rotational B constant = 20.561 wavenumber
 R    = 10.05 Angstrom